 ‘Here Among the Flowers’ is an exploration of the Jungian concept of the ‘Anima’, the unconscious, internal feminine side of a man.
-It aims to offer a more positive portrayal of men and challenge the collective perception of masculinity in the post ‘Me Too’ world.
+It aims to offer a more positive portrayal of men and challenge normative ideas of masculinity in the post ‘Me Too’ world.

 But men face significant challenges in the development of their Anima.
 We are conditioned from a young age to supress our vulnerability and hide our sensitivity.
 We are coerced to compete in a social dominance hierarchy and our value to society is judged by our success in this arena.
-At each stage in our development, the risks associated with showing fear, doubt and uncertainty weigh increasingly heavily on the male psyche, and our chance to be seen positively by society is eroded.
+At each stage in our development, the risks associated with showing our vulnerability weigh increasingly heavily on the male psyche, and our chance to be seen positively by society is eroded.

 I ask subjects to remove their shirt and pose among the flowers and foliage.
 This removal of the shirt is designed to both enhance a strong masculine presentation while at the same time increase the subject’s sense of vulnerability.

 Locating this masculine archetype among a more visually feminine environment, and the inclusion of a powerful and protective female figure, offers a pictorial representation of the Anima and asks the viewer to reappraise the way they decode, interpret and judge the masculine.